 “Welsh Slate were able to provide a product closely resembling the former roofing slates, also supplying the varying widths and lengths required to reinstate the roof installation.
 They were the best match for this historic listed building and a long-lasting material to satisfy the performance requirements.
 Sustainability was not a major factor in the decision making but as a long-lasting material we hope that it will not need to be renewed for a long time.”

 He added: “We regularly specify Welsh Slate and learned of the opportunity to specify varying widths and lengths during an office CPD session.
 The client is more than satisfied with the slating works and feel it enhances their property.”

 Welsh Slate sales/technical manager John Owens said: “Our involvement with Rhys Llwyd Davies and Greenough & Sons Roofing early within the project phase allowed time for the special random diminishing Cwt Y Bugail slates to be produced to specifically meet the requirements of the building.

 “The intricacies of the very traditional detailing, which have not been used for hundreds of years, require craft skills and an understanding of how slates work.
 Throughout the roofing works we liaised with Greenough & Sons on site to ensure any requirement for special-sized slates were met.

 “It is a pleasure to be involved in such interesting and challenging projects which are specified and carried out to the highest standards.”

 As well as the roof, the rest of the property was also renovated, including re-pointing with hot-lime mortar, repairing windows, installing cast iron rainwater goods, and introducing a consistent scheme of signage to advertise the building’s use.

-The winners of the 2021 Pitched Roofing Awards will be announced in a virtual ceremony on Friday 26th February 2021
+The winners of the 2021 Pitched Roofing Awards were announced in a virtual ceremony on February 26th.